-This full-year course will give students the opportunity to delve into real-world, relevant computing problems while gaining foundation computer science knowledge.
+This full-year course will give students the opportunity to delve into real-world, relevant computing problems while gaining high school level foundational computer science knowledge.
 Students will engage in several in-depth projects to demonstrate the real-world applications of computing.
-Units will include Human Computer Iteration, Problem Solving, Web Design, Programming, Computing and Data Analysis, and Robotics.
-Students who successfully complete this course will earn a high school Computer Science, Engineering, or Technology credit toward graduation.
-See Credit for High School Courses Taken in Middle School on page 7.
+Units include human computer iteration, web design, programming, computing and data analysis, and robotics.
+One high school CSET credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.